CompPhysics/AdvancedMachineLearning/README.md

 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week15/ipynb/week17.ipynb
 - Video of lecture at https://youtu.be/HWW3vnR4RZE

+## May 20-31: Lab only and work on project 2 each Thursday

 ## Recommended textbooks:

 o Goodfellow, Bengio and Courville, Deep Learning at https://www.deeplearningbook.org/